Skip to main content Skip to secondary navigation

 Unique identifiers: Entity resolution techniques were used to assign unique identifiers for all individual and institutional donors included in the database.
 The contributor IDs make it possible to track giving by individuals across election cycles and levels of government.

 Geocoding: Each record has been geocoded and placed into congressional districts.
 The geocoding scheme relies on the contributor IDs to assign a complete set of consistent geo-coordinates to donors that report their full address in some records but not in others.
-This is accomplished by combining information on self-reported address across records.
-The geocoding scheme further takes into account donors with multiple addresses.
-Geocoding was performed using the Data Science Toolkit maintained by Pete Warden and hosted at http://www.datasciencetoolkit.org/.
-Shape files for congressional districts are from Census.gov (http://www.census.gov/rdo/data).

-Ideological measures: The common-space CFscores allow for direct distance comparisons of the ideal points of a wide range of political actors from state and federal politics spanning a 35 year period.
-In total, the database includes ideal point estimates for 70,871 candidates and 12,271 political committees as recipients and 14.7 million individuals and 1.7 million organizations as donors.
+Ideological measures: The common-space DIME scores (CFscores) allow for direct distance comparisons of the ideal points of a wide range of political actors from state and federal politics spanning over 40 years.
+In total, the database includes ideal point estimates for 156,514 candidates and 37,083 political committees as recipients and 36.2 million individuals and 2.9 million organizations as donors.
+These measures of ideology have been extensively validated across several studies spanning a variety of institutional settings and types of actors.

 Validation: The ideological measures have been extensively validated across several studies spanning a variety of institutional settings and types of actors.
-A compendium of these validation results can be accessed here
+A compendium of these validation results can be accessed here.

 Methodology/Sampling